 The location has some interesting micro climates.
 Because the vineyard is predominately south facing it receives significant sunlight and ripening time.
 Contrary to what you would think about mountain grown fruit, Gerhard told us their pricking time is surprisingly early in the season, usually in mid September and one year they started picking the red varietals in early September.
 Case in point was the 2009 season in which a heavy somewhat quick rainstorm hit northern California fairly early but Delectus had already picked most of their own vineyard.
 The temperatures on their hillside are more moderate; they don’t have the large diurnal temperature shifts that the nearby valleys experience.

-The barrel samples are real treat as Delectus sources from a variety of vineyards including their own estate in Knights Valley to the north.
-Allow at least an hour to 90 minutes for a visit here.
-The crush pad is in the back and all wine is produced on site.
-The highlight here is tasting the wine and the individual attention you will receive from the Reisacher family.
+The barrel samples are real treat as Delectus sources from a variety of vineyards.
+Allow about 45 minutes to an hour for a tasting.
+The crush pad is in the back of the tasting room and all wine is produced on site.
+The highlight here is tasting the wine and the individual attention you will receive from the hosts in the tasting room.
 Their focus is purely on premium hand-crafted red wines and the high quality is quite apparent during your tasting.
 Cabernet Sauvignon is one of our favorite varietals and their Cabernet from the Sacrashe Vineyard does not disappoint.
 It is a big wine, full of flavor.
-From the samples of their own Cabernet Sauvignon the Sacrashe vineyard will soon have a run for its money!

 Many of their wines are higher alcohol.
 They are meant to be consumed when you purchase a bottle – but they have the history to show that their wines will also hold up nicely with some bottle age.
 Nothing is about being quick to market with Delectus.
 They barrel age the wine for a minimum of 2 years and then give it additional bottle age so by the time the wines are released they are typically a bit older than the current releases in the market.
 We tried one of their 99 Cabernet Sauvignon vintages – it was like drinking velvet, smooth and soft with texture – everything you want in a high quality Cabernet.